jangel97/k8s-for-dummies/docs/Others/GSX_sysadmin_devops_sre/README.md

     You have to be up to date and expand in different fields of knowledge.
 The more things you know, the more value it adds to you and the better you can define your path as a technician.
     Official certifications, from Red Hat, other manufacturers or CNCF.

+# 2. Challenges faced by systems departments
+## Problem 1: Systems department as bottleneck of an IT organisation

+What happens, imagine there are 1000 developer teams with 10k+ VMs in an organization and systems team.
+The systems department  becomes a brutal bottleneck for the organization and the whole company loses agility, which is key against competitors.
+Also, how reliable are more than 10k systems managed by a single systems team?

+Scaling up (adding technical resources) is not a scalable solution to the problem.
+Scaling out horizontally and dividing the systems department is an interesting alternative.
+The concept of productization is interesting here.
+An SLA can be defined per product.
+In this case, a given product would be an infrastructure or automation offering.

+Therefore, the market is evolving in a different direction, and as new problems appear, the sector has to adapt more and more.
+Agility is key for organizations, and business value depends on how reliable and compliant the systems are.

+An interesting strategy to solve this problem is self-service, providing tooling and each team of developers being responsible for their own systems.
+The systems team now has a totally different role in this regard, and it is that now it does not manage teams but rather provides the tools to make possible the administration and access to the functionalities of each of the products.
+Documentation is very important here.
+Also automation, if you can give access to certain functionality of a product through a form is ideal.
+For example, a product could be managing infrastructure as code on AWS, and the workflow that enables access could be to create a repository with the base infrastructure and an automation that builds the infrastructure as code.

+The idea is that the more self-service and autonomous the teams are, the less operational work, the better offering and the greater agility for the organization.
+Of course, it is important to help the teams if necessary to use the tooling, consultation.

+## Problem 2: Gap between systems and development departments
+DevOps movement was born to narrow the gap between both departments.
+This movement dates back to between 2007 and 2008, when the software development and IT operations communities came together to address a pressing concern in the industry.
+Both parties felt that there was a fatal level of dysfunction caused by the traditional model of software development.
+In the model, the people who develop the code and those who implement and support it work independently, organizationally, and functionally.
+Additionally, developers and IT professionals (Ops) worked in siled teams with different leadership, KPIs, goals, and physical locations.

+Both communities stated that there was a better way of doing things than working in silos.
+They started online forums and local meetings to develop a way forward.
+In 2009, the first DevOps event was held in Belgium to achieve greater efficiency in software development.
+From its humble beginnings, DevOps is a hot topic in IT today.

+Challenges addressed here:

+1. Overcome the development versus operations mindset
+2. Faster time to market
+3. Speed up time to resolution of development issues
+4. Optimize productivity

+Personally I like to explain the conflict between Ops and Dev with the factory metaphor:
+Imagine a factory where there are two teams:
+- Team A dedicated to going to work to produce at the factory.
+- Team B that goes into building plants and reactors and maintaining them.
+If needed provides new features in the factory tools and creates new plants and tooling for team A.

+It turns out that these teams do not understand each other, because neither of them is capable of understanding the needs of the other, here is a major collaboration problem.
+In the end, this problem ends up generating unproductiveness and loss of business value, because of a considerable lack of agility.

+Possible solutions?
+Check out the following topics.

+# 3. Current solutions
+# 4. Containers, Kubernetes and Cloud
+# 5. Infrastructure as code, configuration as code, and GitOps
+# 6. Work methodologies
+# 7. Conclusions